QED-DeveloperPortal/SDLC/diagrams/Figure32.md

 Figure 32 - The workflow of the Preliminary Information Classification Process

-Steps:

-1. Start
+Stages:

-2. Indentify high-level data entities and their properties and their data types
+1. Identify high-level data entities and their properties and their data types
-3. Identify possible locations where the data can be maintained.
+2. Identify possible locations where the data can be maintained
-4. Identify access controls involved
+3. Identify access controls involved
-5. Egnage within the Information Management Authority and perform classification.
+4. Engage with the Information Management Authority and perform classification
-6. Provision under-control access to database(s) for protected or highly-protected data, where applicable
+5. Provision under-control access to database(s) for protected or highly-protected data, where applicable
-7. End